 The CDC has issued an order banning evictions nationwide for those who meet certain qualifications.
-It is set to go into effect on September 4, 2020 and will last through December 31 2020.
+It went into effect on September 4, 2020 and will last through January 31, 2021.

 How can I apply for help?